Introduction to Radio Equipment on the EU Market

 From June 13, 2016, the Radio Equipment Directive 2014/53/EU became fully applicable in the EU as the main legal framework for radio equipment products.

-- Any product to made available in the EU Market (either through e-commerce or brick-and-mortar) must comply with the Radio Equipment Directive
+- Any product placed and made available on the EU Market (either through e-commerce or brick-and-mortar) must comply with the Radio Equipment Directive

-- Non-EU manufacturers wishing to make their products available to EU citizens must appoint an Authorized Representative
+- Non-EU manufacturers wishing to make their products available to EU citizens must appoint a European Authorized Representative

 - Radio Equipment means: